 Fish River Canyon is located in southern Namibia, and it’s the largest canyon in Africa.
 The canyon was created over 500 million years ago from a combination of water erosion and the collapse of the valley bottom due to shifts in the earth’s crust.
 This activity created a huge ravine, which runs for approximately 160 km.

 The hiking trail through the canyon is one of the most popular trails in Southern Africa.
-At 85 kilometers total across some rough terrain, it’s also considered very challenging.
+It’s also very challenging.
+It runs a length of 85 kilometres across some rough terrain.
 But it’s easy to see why the area is so popular.
-The landscape is spectacular, though you really wouldn’t want to get lost here:
+The landscape is spectacular.
+But you really wouldn’t want to get lost here:

 The full hike through the canyon can be completed in four or five days, and reservations can be made through Namibia Wildlife Resorts.
 (You will also require a doctor’s note giving you approval to attempt the hike!)